There are two steps to providing a link to resources for your students:

 If you want to use a free resource instead of a paid database:

 1. Go to scholar.google.com and select the "Case Law" button.
+An alternative is the Caselaw Access Project / Court Listener.

 2. Enter the citation into the search bar.
 Note that not all case law (especially trial and intermediate appellate state court decisions) will be discoverable using Google Scholar.